rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     ![grafana-less-pods](./images/grafana-less-pods.png)

     <p class="tip">
-    🐌 THIS IS NOT GITOPS - Manually configuring the dashboard is a good way to play with Grafana.
+    🐌 THIS IS NOT GitOps - Manually configuring the dashboard is a good way to play with Grafana.
 See advanced exercises for creating and storing the dashboard as code 🐎
     </p>